Eastern Hungarian Kingdom

 The exact extent of the Zápolya realm was never settled because both the Habsburgs and the Zápolyas claimed the whole kingdom.
 A temporary territorial division was made in the Treaty of Nagyvárad in 1538.
-The Eastern Hungarian Kingdom is considered by some historians the predecessor of the Principality of Transylvania (1570–1711), which was established by the Treaty of Speyer.
+The Eastern Hungarian Kingdom is considered the predecessor of the Principality of Transylvania (1570–1711), which was established by the Treaty of Speyer.

 John I's reign

 In 1526, Hungary was defeated by the Ottoman Empire at the Battle of Mohács, and King Louis II of Hungary was killed.
 The Ottomans withdrew their troops and did not then seek to conquer.

 Ferdinand of Austria, younger brother of Emperor Charles V, claimed the crown by right of his marriage to Louis' sister Anne.
 But most Hungarian nobles opposed Ferdinand.
 They supported John Zápolya, former Voivode of Transylvania, the wealthiest landholder in the country.
 The Hungarian Diet proclaimed him king, but Ferdinand sent an army which drove John from the country by 1528.
 To counter the Habsburg influence, John formed an alliance with Ottoman Sultan Suleiman I in 1528, and even swore fealty to the sultan in 1529.

 John controlled Transylvania and the eastern part of the Hungarian plain; Ferdinand held Croatia, the western part of the plain, and Upper Hungary.

 In 1538, the two sides signed the Treaty of Nagyvárad, which made this division official, and also made Ferdinand heir to John, who was childless.